Making the Quota Summary:

 The operative words were, in fact, “out of that town alive” and she knew she was lucky to have escaped with her skin – her very soul – intact.
 Staying longer than necessary in Sunnydale was, in Cordelia’s opinion, akin to having a death wish.

-Besides, quite apart from the fact that her parents were no longer in Sunnydale – they were probably living the high life in Rio with the money hidden from the clutches of the IRS – the employment prospects were almost certainly ten times worse.
+Besides, quite apart from the fact that her parents were no longer in Sunnydale – they were probably living the high life in Rio with the money hidden from the clutches of the IRS – the employment prospects were almost certainly no better.
+She'd been lucky over the Summer vacation, but luck like that didn't strike twice, not in Sunnyhell.
 More importantly, there was no way in Hell she’d crawl back home with her tail between her legs, admitting her failure to the Scooby Gang and, as likely as not, forced to beg Xander for a corner of his parent’s basement.

 “Uh, uh!
 No way!
 Not in a million years!
 Never!”